 Agree with comments in principle.

-This comment is related to the content of HE Beacon and legacy Beacon.
+This comment is related to the content of ER Beacon and legacy Beacon.

-As in the original text, Beacon frame transmissions bundle legacy Beacon and HE Beacon frame transmission together, it may require duplicated content in legacy Beacon frame and HE Beacon frame, i.e. the HE AP shall transmit buffered non-GCR-SP group addressed BUs twice, once immediately after each of these Beacon frames.
-As the resolution proposed for CID #5797 removes such restriction on non-HT Beacon and HE Beacon transmissions, it is not necessary to specifiy that an HE AP shall transmit buffered non-GCR-SP group addressed BUs twice.
+As in the original text, Beacon frame transmissions bundle legacy Beacon and ER Beacon frame transmission together, it may require duplicated content in legacy Beacon frame and ER Beacon frame, i.e. the HE AP shall transmit buffered non-GCR-SP group addressed BUs twice, once immediately after each of these Beacon frames.
+As the resolution proposed for CID #5797 removes such restriction on non-HT Beacon and ER Beacon transmissions, it is not necessary to specifiy that an HE AP shall transmit buffered non-GCR-SP group addressed BUs twice.

-In addition, such decoupling of non-HT and HE Beacon frame transmissions would make it possible to support HE AP to configure BSS in different ways, such as two separate concentric BSSes with their own BSSIDs, one for BSS formed by non-HT Beacon frame and the other for HE BSS formed by HE Beacon frame.
-Therefore it is not necessary to duplicate the content in legacy Beacon and HE Beacon frame transmission.
+In addition, such decoupling of non-HT and ER Beacon frame transmissions would make it possible to support HE AP to configure BSS in different ways, such as two separate concentric BSSes with their own BSSIDs, one for BSS formed by non-HT Beacon frame and the other for ER BSS formed by ER Beacon frame.
+Therefore it is not necessary to duplicate the content in legacy Beacon and ER Beacon frame transmission.
 An HE non-AP STA can only listen to Beacon frames of the BSS which it associates with.

 Proposed Resolution: